pablomgdev/cachivache2-api/README.md

 <a name=project-structure>

-## Project structure
+## 🏛️ Project structure

 Is based on ports and adapters architecture with vertical slicing and Domain Driven Desing (DDD).
+Look at the [architecture](https://github.com/pablomgdev/cachivache2-api/blob/main/docs/diagrams/architecture/excalidraw-rest-api-architecture.png) on the docs folder.

 <details>
 <summary>See structure</summary>

 Note: if it is outdated, feel free to update it.

 ```zsh